 Continue this process until they have gone through the entire line.
-Be sure that the
+Be sure that the compliments are all original and not repeats of what was said to the person by another line member.

 VARIATION: Allow a person to choose the people to be in his/her line.